obgm/libcoap-net/install.md

 Using libcoap with LwIP requires a hand-crafted Makefile.
 Please refer to ```examples/lwip/Makefile``` to see how this is done.

-There is currently no DTLS support for libcoap with LwIP.
+There is DTLS (TinyDTLS) support for libcoap with LwIP.

 ### TinyOS